rednafi/rednafi.com/content/go/test_state_not_interactions.md

 ## Mocking libraries often don't help

 Mocking libraries come with their own idiosyncratic syntax and workflows.
 On most occasions, handwritten fakes are better than mocks.
-I'll use Go to make my point here because that’s what I write the most these days, but the lesson applies to other languages too.
+I'll use Go to make my point here because that's what I write the most these days, but the lesson applies to other languages too.

 Consider a simple `UserService` that depends on a `DB` interface.
 Its job is to delegate